clojuredocs/guides/articles/language/macros.md

 ### Special Forms

-While Clojure reader can be extended in Clojure itself, some parts of what forms the syntax of Clojure is built into the compiler (and implemented in Java).
+While Clojure reader can be extended in Clojure itself, some parts of what forms the syntax of Clojure is built into the compiler.

 Such forms are called *special forms*.
 They are

  * . (the dot special form)
+ * .. (the double dot special form)
  * new
  * set!
  * def